Cloudlynx/docs/gettingstarted.rst

 To launch an instance using the CLI, the OpenStack client needs to be installed and configured on the local Linux client (see chapter :ref:`cli`).

+.. sidebar:: **Note:**

-**Note:** All commands shown are for Linux based operating systems.
+   All commands shown are for Linux based operating systems.
 This chapter will not cover Windows based operating systems

 Gather Parameters to Launch an Instance
 """""""""""""""""""""""""""""""""""""""